chrischase011/ShortcutFighter/README.md

 # ShortcutFighter
-This script will remove the shortcut virus on your USB Flashdrive.
+This script will remove the shortcut virus on your USB Flashdrive or Hard Drive.

 # Important
 Please run this script as administrator